Romanian Beef Salad (Salada de boeuf) is a traditional, popular recipe usually made during the holidays, like Christmas, New Year's Eve, or Easter.

 - salt and pepper to taste

-- Add mayo and mustard, season with salt and pepper and mix everything together.
+- Add mayo and mustard, season with salt and pepper, and mix everything.

-- Traditionally, the top of the salad is smoothed out with a spatula, then a thin layer of mayo is spread to cover the surface and decorate.
+- Traditionally, the top of the salad is smoothed out with a spatula, then a thin layer of mayo is spread to cover the surface, then decorated.